sers-dev/tyra/README.md

 ## Current State

 It is `NOT` production ready.
 `Tyractorsaur` is in very early development steps.
-The core functionality of creating actors, sending, receiving messages as well as waiting for the System to stop are already implemented.
+The current development status can be tracked in the [CHANGELOG.md](CHANGELOG.md)

 ## Configuration